Robots in literature: The modern "robot"

 While Karel Čapek's play introduced the word "robot" into languages around the globe, he later wrote a letter to the Oxford English Dictionary of etymology in which he named his brother, painter and writer Josef Čapek, as its true inventor.
 In an article in the Czech Lidové noviny in 1933 he also explains that he originally wanted to call the creatures "laboři" from the Latin word labor.
 Karel found the word too bookish and sought advice from Josef who suggested to call them "robots".
 The word, which is always capitalized in Čapek's play, derives from robota which means "drudgery" in Czech and means "work" in Slovak.)

 The theme of robots has been picked up by science fiction writers and many volumes are focused on robots and their interaction with the human species.
 Of particular note is the work of Isaac Asimov as a large part of his work centers on robots.
-Asimov is particularly known for his creation of the Three laws of robotics which he uses in his stories as both to define his robots and how these interact within the worlds he creates.
+Asimov is particularly known for his creation of the Three laws of robotics which that author uses in stories as both to define his robots and how these interact within the worlds he creates.